 Events Calendar

-For over 60 years, Saint Peter the Apostle School, originally named Nativity of Our Lord School, has provided students with a quality, Catholic education.
+Founded in 1951, Saint Peter the Apostle School, originally named Nativity of Our Lord School, has provided students with a quality, Catholic education.
 The school is located on Wilmington Island in east Savannah.

 The tradition of providing quality Catholic education for students in the Thunderbolt/Wilmington Island area began in 1951 with the opening of Nativity School at Nativity Church, Thunderbolt.
 Two Sisters of Mercy, Sister Kiernan Davis and Sister Finbarr Kane, began teaching forty-two students in grades one through four.
 With the cooperation of Father John A. Morris, the pastor, folding walls were installed in the Parish Hall, and the combined third and fourth grades were taught there.
 The combined first and second grades were taught in a classroom at St. Mary’s Home, less than one mile away.